-3-1.5 Hydraulic
+3-1.6 Hydraulic

-Controls are located on the driver's side of the trailer.
-A hydraulic pump must be coupled to the trailer hydraulic system before any hydraulic controls can function.
+Most controls are located on the driver's side of the trailer.
+A hydraulic pump must be coupled to the trailer hydraulic system, or the optional hydraulic engine package started, before any hydraulic controls can function.
 The hydraulic system is designed to operate at 2500 psi maximum pressure and approximately 17 gpm flow capacity.